dethwing/Wonder-Boy-in-Monster-World---Randomizer/README.md

 Be very careful when skipping the text with the Sphinx!
 I'm not responsible if you skip a question! :-P

+Some 1-way Entrances are randomized.
+Sleeping at an Inn will always send you someplace new.

-The Sphinx now contains FIVE random questions!
+The Sphinx now contains 9/10 random questions!
 Be careful!

 Here's what you'll have to do to run the randomizer :